William Dobbin House & Carriage Barn

 William H. Dobbin was a builder and carpenter who moved to the area in 1866.
 He had a successful business in the manufacture of sash, doors and blinds.
 This innovation allowed for uniformed stock of doors and sashes.
 Dobbin partnered with Clarence C. Moore in 1879 to form the firm of Dobbin & Moore.
 They were in business for 24 years.
 The lumberyard was located along the canal on the south side between Main and Parker Streets.

-Mr. Dobbin an active member of Fairport society, was one of the most extensive dealers in real estate in Fairport and engaged in building homes for the working classes, which were sold on easy terms, * "a form of practical philanthropy worthy of wider emulation".
+Mr. Dobbin, an active member of Fairport society, was one of the most extensive dealers in real estate in Fairport.
+He engaged in building homes for the working classes which were sold on easy terms "a form of practical philanthropy worthy of wider emulation".

 Architectural Style – Italianate & Gothic Revival

 The carriage house is a combination of Italianate and Gothic Revival styles.
-It has board and batten wood siding, a projected centered gable with crossbracing, picket fence patterned trim, a loft door and window in the peak with rounded top and crown.
-There are two stall windows on the east side and in the gables the same cross bracing and windows.
-There is a copula on top with louvers, decorative brackets and a weather vane.
+It has board and batten wood siding, a projected centered gable with cross bracing, picket fence patterned trim, a loft door and window in the peak with rounded top and crown.
+There are two stall windows on the east side, and in the gables the same cross bracing and windows.
+There is a cupola on top with louvers, decorative brackets and a weather vane.

 Editors Note - The Fairport-Herald reported in 1875, under the title "Building and Improvements " that "The larger dwellings going up this year are quite elaborate in design and will be first class in all their appointments.
 Mr. Elebach has the contract for those of Mr. Lewis and Mr. Dobbin which will be finished in superior style."
 For a clip of the article download Fairport Herald 5/14/1875.